saint-lascivious/adguardhome_munin_/.github/README.md

 Set the following environment variables as needed (defaults shown):

 - `proto`
-    - Protocol to use for AdGuardHome API requests.
+    - Protocol to use for AdGuard Home API requests.
-    - Can be set to `http` if your AdGuardHome instance does not use HTTPS.
+    - Can be set to `https` if your AdGuard Home instance has HTTPS enabled and a valid SSL certificate.
-    - Default: `https`
+    - Default: `http`
 - `host`
-    - This is the IP address or hostname of your AdGuardHome instance.
+    - This is the IP address or hostname of your AdGuard Home instance.
     - Default: `127.0.0.1`
 - `port`
-    - The port on which your AdGuardHome instance is running.
+    - The port on which your AdGuard Home instance is running.
-    - Default: `443` (use `80` for HTTP).
+    - Default: `80` (use `443` for HTTP).
 - `username`
     - Required.
-    - The username for AdGuardHome API authentication.
+    - The username for AdGuard Home API authentication.
     - Default: `""` (empty).
 - `password`
     - Required.
-    - The password for AdGuardHome API authentication.
+    - The password for AdGuard Home API authentication.
     - Default: `""` (empty).
 - `top_n`
     - The number of top items to display in graphs (e.g., top blocked domains, clients, etc.).